 Why is it so important to be prepared?

-No matter which industry you belong to, you should carefully check which award classification applies to your employees and use this as a guide to determine their appropriate level of pay.
+No matter which industry you belong to, you should carefully check which award classification applies to your employees.
 Tracking the hours worked by employees – via time sheets or clocking in and out – is also recommended to create visibility for future audits.

 These things take time, which is why it’s important to start now.
-Even unintentional non-compliance could see your business substantially penalised by the FWC, which is why Roubler’s built-in modern award compliance feature is designed to give you a stress-free solution to help ensure your business abides by the new changes.
+Even unintentional non-compliance could see your business substantially penalised by the FWC, which is why Roubler’s built-in modern award compliance and annualisation features are designed to give you a stress-free solution to help ensure your business abides by the new changes.